 Reporting is a key part of the audit process, not only in communicating the audit findings for the year, but also in ensuring the audit team are accountable to you in addressing the issues identified as part of the audit strategy.
-Throughout the year we will communicate with you through meetings with the finance team and the Audit Committee.
-Our deliverables are included on page 15.
+Throughout the year we will communicate with you through meetings with the finance team and Those Charged with Governance.
+Our deliverables are included on page 14.